electron0zero/failure-modes/pages/meetup.md

 Next meetup is announced:

 We are hosting Failure Modes Meetup #6 in on Saturday, Apr.
-12th, 2025, at 11:00 PM - 2:00 PM IST, in and around Koramangala, Bangalore.
+12th, 2025, at 11:00 AM - 2:00 PM IST, in and around Koramangala, Bangalore.

 [RSVP for invite](https://docs.google.com/forms/d/e/1FAIpQLSdlT9l3RrNCLkqxenRQZUldQg9vQmmhw8DOicsNu478vyH2ag/viewform?usp=dialog)